dlccyes/CollegeNotes/OtherNotes/CS Career.md

 	- Facebook Amazon Apple Netflix (Microsoft actually) Google
 - PIP = performance improvement plan
 	- get PIPed = about to get fired
+- FTE = full-time equivalent
+	- what you do as a intern/contractor but full-time

 ## resources
 ### forums